-The National Association of Women Judges of Uganda (NAWJU) is a non-governmental membership organization composed of 86 to 180 female Judicial Officers in Uganda.
+The International Association of Women Judges of Uganda (IAWJ-U) is a non-governmental membership organization composed of 86 to 180 female Judicial Officers in Uganda.
 Members are drawn from both the lower and higher benches and share a commitment to “fair administration of justice and liaise with other National Associations to advocate for the rule of law and to engage in research’’

-With an existence since 1994, NAWJU has made its presence felt through educational programs that focus on elimination of gender bias and discrimination in the judicial processes.
+With an existence since 1994, IAWJU has made its presence felt through educational programs that focus on elimination of gender bias and discrimination in the judicial processes.